brannondorsey/PassGAN/README.md

 The model from PassGAN is taken from [_Improved Training of Wasserstein GANs_](https://arxiv.org/abs/1704.00028) and it is assumed that the authors of PassGAN used the [improved_wgan_training](https://github.com/igul222/improved_wgan_training) tensorflow implementation in their work.
 For this reason, I have modified that reference implementation in this repository to make it easy to train (`train.py`) and sample (`sample.py`) from.
 This repo contributes:

 - A command-line interface
-- A pretrained PassGAN models trained on the RockYou dataset
+- A pretrained PassGAN model trained on the RockYou dataset

 ## Getting Started